ardanlabs/gotraining/topics/pointers/README.md

 ![figure1](GC_Algorithm.png?v=2)

-**Initial Stop The World (STW) Phase**
+**STW : Stop The World Phase**

 Turn the Write Barrier on.
 The Write Barrier is a little function that inspects the write of pointers when the GC is running.
 Each goroutine must know this flag is set.
 This STW pause should be sub-millisecond.

 **Mark Phase**

-Find all the object that can be reclaimed.
+Find all the objects that can be reclaimed.

-* All objects on the heap are turned WHITE and the Write Barrier is turned on.
+* All objects on the heap are turned WHITE.
-* Scan Stack phase is about finding all the root objects and placing them in the queue.
+* Scan Stacks phase is about finding all the root objects and placing them in the queue.
     * All these root objects are turned GREY.
 * Mark phase I is about popping a GREY object from the queue and scanning it.
     * Turn the object BLACK.
     * If this BLACK object points to a WHITE object, the WHITE object is turned GREY and added to the queue.
     * The GC and the application are running concurrently.
-* Mark phase II is about finding objects that were missed due to updates.
+* Mark phase II is about rescanning for Write Barrier changes.
     * Rescan all the root objects again.
     * This scan should be quick but required for consistency.
     * Looking for any GREY objects that exist because of the Write Barrier.
-    * Handle calling finalizers.
+    * Call any finalizers on BLACK objects.

 **Sweep Phase**